 Hours: Open 11:00am – 7:30pm, Tuesday – Saturday.
 Closed Sunday and Monday.

-If you’re looking for fine dining with a water view, this is hands-down the best choice in town.
-Located at the tip of the popular waterfront mall, Fisherman’s Village, the Captain’s Table is impossible to beat for panoramic Charlotte Harbor views.
+It’s also hands-down the best choice in town for fine dining with a water view.
+Located at the tip of Punta Gorda’s popular waterfront mall, the Captain’s Table is impossible to beat for panoramic Charlotte Harbor views.

 The menu centers around fresh gulf seafood and hand-cut steaks.
 Menu highlights include the lobster ravioli and the Captain’s seafood platter.
 They also offer a seasonal Friday night Seafood Buffet.